Booking analytics

 • After you choose a single event, the Ticket Type filter lets you compare adult/child, VIP/general admission, or any other ticket mix inside that event.

-• Download CSV exports the view exactly as filtered and grouped, which is useful when operations, venue staff, and reporting teams all need the same cut of data.
+• Download CSV exports the view exactly as filtered and grouped.
+This helps when operations, venue staff, and reporting teams all need the same cut of data.

 Example: reading a busy weekend